 Tyler was baptized and raised in the faith by his parents.
 They regularly attended church, and Tyler attended private Christian schools from preschool through high school.
-His parents and the community he grew up in laid a strong foundation for his faith.
+His parents, and the community he grew up in, laid a strong foundation for his faith.
 From there, Tyler attended the University of Arizona, where God led him to Damascus Road.
 In this ministry, Tyler has undergone his greatest growth, learning more about God’s grace, love, and the gifts and passions God gave Tyler for people and ministry.
 Tyler continues to seek God’s plan for him, and in May 2012, he renewed his baptism to proclaim his faith and commitment to following the path God sets before him.